zenml-io/zenml-openpipe/blog_post.md

 3. **Deploy fine-tuned models to production** with confidence
 4. **Schedule recurring fine-tuning jobs** as data evolves

+A key advantage of this integration is that **OpenPipe automatically deploys your fine-tuned models** as soon as training completes, making them immediately available via API.
+When you run the pipeline again with new data, your model is automatically retrained and redeployed, ensuring your production model always reflects your latest data.

 ## Building a Fine-Tuning Pipeline

 Let's examine the core components of an LLM fine-tuning pipeline built with ZenML and OpenPipe.